Skip to main content

 Causes of Spastic Paraplegia

-Today, more than 73 chromosomal regions are known to carry mutations responsible for spastic paraplegia, however, it is estimated that nearly 50% of the families in which the genetic mutation is not known, which justifies active genetic research on these pathologies.
+Today, more than 73 chromosomal regions are known to carry mutations responsible for spastic paraplegia.
+However, it is estimated that in nearly 50% of families, the genetic mutation is unknown, which justifies active genetic research into these conditions.

-But it is also essential to understand the biological effects of known mutations in order to open new therapeutic avenues.
+It is also essential to understand the biological effects of known mutations in order to open up new avenues for treatment.

 At Paris Brain Institute